Understanding Trauma and Healing Through Sunnah-Based Cupping Therapy

 Freeze or shutdown (dorsal vagal response)

 If these states remain active for long periods, the body begins to treat them as “normal.”
+This is why trauma often manifests physically as:

 Chronic muscle holding